 We need to adopt more ambitious greenhouse gas emission reduction strategies – and we need to do it quickly.

 Across Colorado, people are already experiencing the harmful impacts of climate change and greenhouse gas pollution, including higher rates of asthma attacks and other health conditions, as well as the economic impact of more severe droughts, wildfires, and floods.
-Ten of the 15 largest wildfires in Colorado have happened over the past decade.
+Eleven of the 15 largest wildfires in Colorado have happened over the past decade.
 Snowpack, which supplies Colorado with the majority of our water, declined by 41 percent in Colorado River Basin mountain ranges between 1982 and 2016.
 Colorado can’t afford to wait and let these impacts get even worse.

 I urge you to take bold and immediate action to dramatically reduce Colorado’s climate pollution and ensure our state is on track to meet the goals established in HB 19-1261.